Bennotsi-MTG/Doomsday-Codex/pass-the-turn.md

 2 Lion's Eye Diamonds and Gitaxian Probe into Burning Wish for Tendrils of Agony for 6 storm.
 Although the mana cost of this procedure is very low, the storm count is a bit of a disappointment.
 Fortunately, it's easy to increase the storm count from this point on.
-If you have 2 more mana you can build SDT, IU, LED, LED, BW, as a pile for 7 storm for example.
+If you have 1 more mana you can build IU, LED, GP, CB, BW as a pile for 7 storm for example.
 Together with some cards in hand to play out and some self-inflicted damage from your opponent's fetchlands, that might just be enough.